 Pain and swelling are common in the first 1 to 2 weeks.
 Medicine and home care can manage pain.

 Average Hospital Stay

-- Encourage your child to drink plenty of fluids to flush the dye from his body.
+- Have your child drink fluids to flush the contrast material from the body

 - Washing their hands

 - Wearing gloves or masks